2022-2023 Middle School Elective Catalog

 Category – PHYSICAL EDUCATION

-Middle School Physical Education – 7th and 8th grade only
+Middle School Physical Education – Grades: 6th-8th

 Physical Education courses provide students with knowledge, experience, and an opportunity to develop skills in more than one of the following sports or activities: team sports, individual/dual sports, recreational sports, and fitness/conditioning activities.